whatsnxt-org/whatsnxt-app-architecture/README.md

 # Whatsnxt

-Whatsnxt is a learining provider where students can opt for online courses or live online training
+Whatsnxt is a learning provider where students can opt for online courses or live online training

 - Latest tech courses
 - Practical training with live examples